Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Theoretical Properties

 When estimating the unknown parameters in compartmental models, the parameter of interest $\theta^*$ in \eqref{eq:trueparameter} is $q$-dimensional, while the parameter space of the Poisson model, $y_i\sim \text{Poi}(\lambda(x_i))$, contains an infinite dimensional function space that covers $\lambda$.
 Therefore, the calibration problem is regarded as a semiparametric problem.
 For these problems, the estimation method that can reach the highest estimation efficiency is called \textit{semiparametric efficient} \citep{bickel1993efficient,kosorok2008}.
 Specifically, let $\Lambda$ be an infinite dimensional parameter space whose true value is $\lambda_0$.
 Suppose that $T_n$ is an estimator for $\theta^*$ and $\sqrt{n}(T_n-\theta^*)$ is asymptotically normal.
 Let $\Lambda_0$ be an arbitrary finite dimensional space of $\Lambda$ that satisfies $\lambda_0\in\Lambda_0$.
 Consider the same calibration problem but with the parameter space $\Lambda_0$, then under this parametric assumption and some regularity conditions, an efficient estimator can be obtained by the maximum likelihood method, which is denoted by $S^{\Lambda_0}_n$.
 Then, the estimator $T_n$ is called \textit{semiparametric efficient} if there exists a $\Lambda_0$ such that $S^{\Lambda_0}_n$ has the same asymptotic variance as $T_n$.
 More details regarding the semiparametric efficiency can be found in \citep{tuo2015efficient,bickel1993efficient,kosorok2008}.
 It can be shown in the following theorem that the proposed $L_2$-estimator is semiparametric efficient.

 \begin{theorem} Under the regularity conditions in Theorem \ref{thm:calibration}, $\hat{\theta}_n$ is semiparametric efficient. \end{theorem}

-When the simulator $f$ is too costly to evaluate, as discussed in Section \ref{sec:estimation}, an statistical emulator can be considered after conducting a computer experiment of size $N$ on the simulator.
+When the simulator $f$ is too costly to evaluate like the stochastic SEIR simulator in Section \ref{sec:imperfectmodel}, as discussed in Section \ref{sec:estimation}, an statistical emulator can be considered after conducting a computer experiment of size $N$ on the simulator.
 Suppose that the emulator of $f(x,\theta)$, i.e., $\hat{f}_N(x,\theta)$, follows a normal distribution with the mean function, $m_N(x,\theta)$, and the variance function, $v^2_N(x,\theta)$, i.e.,

 and the $L_2$-estimator is obtained by \eqref{eq:L2emulator} as $\tilde{\theta}_n$.
 Then, the following theorem provides the asymptotic distribution of $\tilde{\theta}_n$.

 \begin{theorem} Under the regularity conditions C1 and C7-15 in Web Appendix B, we have